 What Is the Lifespan of a Central Heat Pump and How Can You Extend It?

 A central heat pump is a key component of home comfort, providing both heating in winter and cooling in summer.
-Its average lifespan ranges from 15 to 20 years, but several factors influence its longevity, such as maintenance, installation quality, and daily use.
+Its average lifespan ranges from 10 to 15 years, but several factors influence its longevity, such as maintenance, installation quality, and daily use.
 With the right practices, you can maximize its efficiency and extend its service life.

 Average Lifespan of a Central Heat Pump